 Years of Experience

-When it comes to location, the highest average paycheck ($98K per year) can be spotted in Los Angeles, Calif.; the company's headquarter city of Boston, Mass. (approximately $87K), San Francisco, Calif. (about $70K), and Atlanta, Ga. ($61K) are the next top-paying cities.
-Approaching the lower end of the pay scale (at $48K) is Washington, DC.
-By state, The Boston Consulting Group, Inc. pays its Pennsylvania employees the most; the pay rate there is $103K annually.
+When it comes to location, the highest average paycheck (around $110K per year) can be spotted in Los Angeles, Calif.; the company's headquarter city of Boston, Mass. ($88K), San Francisco, Calif. ($70K), and New York, N.Y. (approximately $69K) are the next top-paying cities.
+Expected earnings are below average (about $48K) in Washington, DC, one of the lowest-paid cities.
+Across The Boston Consulting Group, Inc.'s U.S. offices, employees in the state of Pennsylvania earn the most, taking home $103K annually.

 Certifications and Degrees

 Being a Chartered Financial Analyst certainly has its perks — salaries approach $115K per year and far exceed the paychecks of those without certification.
-Acquiring certification to be a CompTIA Network+ Expert is rewarded with median pay of about $56K annually.
-Employees who have a Bachelor's Degree make the most here, hauling in approximately $62K per year.
+Acquiring certification to be a CompTIA Network+ Expert is rewarded with median pay of $56K annually.
+The highest-paying degree here is a Bachelor's Degree; The Boston Consulting Group, Inc. awards around $61K to these degree-holders.